AdvancedScientificComputingInJuliaWashU/Performance.jl/README.md

 Finally, a couple of notes about this repository:
 - when creating it, I deliberately left out the `Documenter` and `Codecov` plugins since neither is needed for this assignment.
-- I listed `BenchmarkTools` as a depenency of this repository.
-This is for your convenience, but any real package generally shouldn't include such dependencies.
+- I listed `BenchmarkTools` and `Cthulhu` as dependencies of this repository.
+  This is for your convenience, but any real package shouldn't include "developer environment" dependencies.
+  (One exception is if the package's actual code leverages and/or extends those packages.)
   Put them in your default environment instead, reserving the package environment for things actually needed by the package.
+  Or, if the tests depend on one of them, list them in the `[extras]` section rather than the `[deps]` section of `Project.toml`.